Castelnuovo-Mumford Regularity and Computing the de Rham Cohomology of Smooth Projective Varieties: Introduction

 \subsection{Acknowledgements}

 The author is very grateful to Saugata Basu for being his host, many important and interesting discussions, and recommending the book~\cite{lazf:04}.
 Without him this work wouldn't have been possible.
-The author also thanks Manoj Kummini for fruitful discussions about the Castelnuovo-Mumford regularity, and Christian Schnell for a discussion about the cohomology of hypersurfaces.
+The author also thanks Manoj Kummini for fruitful discussions about the Castelnuovo-Mumford regularity, Christian Schnell for a discussion about the cohomology of hypersurfaces, Nicolas Perrin and Mart{\'i} Lahoz for useful discussions about exterior powers of sheaves, as well as the anonymous referees for valuable comments and suggestions.